BleakyTex/Anycubic-PW0-Converter/README.md

 ## Requirements:
 tkinter, pillow, cairosvg, python-magic-bin (for Windows)

 Alternatively, you can just download the .exe file in [Releases](https://github.com/BleakyTex/Anycubic-PW0-Converter/releases/).
-Cairosvg isn't working very well on Windows anyway.
+Cairosvg isn't working very well with Python on Windows anyway.

 # Usage
 To work with Gerber and Excellon files, this converter requires [gerbv](https://github.com/gerbv/gerbv/releases/).
 Download it, extract the archive contents and specify the path to gerbv.exe in the converter.
 Without gerbv only .svg and .png can be converted.